Pochampally Ikkat Sarees Weaving | Step-By-Step Process

 4. Marking the Saree Design

 Before weaving begins, the saree design is meticulously planned on graph paper by skilled artisans.
-This design is then marked on the yarn wound on the triangular frame.
+This design is then marked on the yarn wound on the triangular frame, a few times on the rectangular frame.
 Various intricate Ikat designs are possible, including:

 5. The Tie & Dye Process